Another Word For MANY

 Noun : Any nounal word or phrase which indicates a particular person, place, class, or thing.

-Noun : Reputation.
+Noun : A reputation.

 Noun : An abusive or insulting epithet.